Ottermad/ottermad.github.io/_posts/2023-08-13-QC-Course-Set-Theory.md

 Because all the elements on the left are in the set on the right

-If A is a subset of B and A is not the same as B e.g. B has at least one element that is not in A then we say A is a strict subset of B and we write
+Sometimes we want to discount the possibility of a subset being the same as the parent set e.g. we want the subset to be smaller.

+In the case where we are only interested in subsets which are different from the parent set we write:

 $$A \subset B$$

+and we say A is a strict subset of B

 ## Sizes of sets